Vanillin: Fermentation

-The company Evolva has developed a genetically modified microorganism which can produce vanillin.
-Because the microbe is a processing aid, the resulting vanillin would not fall under U.S. GMO labeling requirements, and because the production is nonpetrochemical, food using the ingredient can claim to contain "no artificial ingredients".
+The company Evolva has developed a genetically modified yeast which can produce vanillin.
+Because the microbe is a processing aid, the resulting vanillin would not fall under U.S. GMO labeling requirements, and because the production is nonpetrochemical, food using the ingredient can be said to contain no artificial ingredients.
+The biosynthetic process starts with glucose, or any sugar that can be converted into erythrose 4-phosphate (which leads to 3-dehydroshikimic acid).
+The end product is 98% pure and is also considered natural in the EU.